Civic Engagement Course Indicator

 Based on existing practices at UM-Flint, courses are eligible for the “CE” indicator if they have at least one of the three following components in the course syllabus:

-• At least two speakers or panels of community experts
+At least two speakers or panels of experts from the community (note: University Outreach staff and other University employees do not count)

-3) The course is a clinical, practicum, or for-credit internship which reciprocally benefits students in the class and the community.
+3. The course is a clinical, practicum, or for-credit internship that reciprocally benefits students in the class and the community.